dukechronicle/chronjs/README.md

 ### Adding your own configuration properties

 As you continue to extend the Chronicle framework, you may find that defining some configuration globals would be useful.
 To add a configuration parameter to appear in the initial configuration set up web page, navigate to /thechronicle_modules/config/lib/config-params.js and add your new configuration parameter (name, description, and default value [if desired]) to the configParams object.
-Then restart the server to and go to localhost:4000/ to define a value for your new configuration option.
+Then restart the server and go to localhost:4000/ to define a value for your new configuration option.

 ### Accessing configuration properties